openethereum/openethereum.github.io/Development-Overview.md

 ### Smart Contracts

-Parity Ethereum supports state-orientated programming of [[Smart Contracts]] with the Solidity programming language for the Ethereum blockchain.
+Parity Ethereum supports state-orientated programming of [Smart Contracts](Smart-Contracts) with the Solidity programming language for the Ethereum blockchain.
 The wallet contains an integrated Solidity development environment allowing you to write, compile, and deploy contracts.

 ### ERC-20 Tokens

 The native Ethereum token is called Ether (ETH).
-In addition to Ether, additional assets and [[Tokens]] can be handled by the Ethereum blockchain.
+In addition to Ether, additional assets and [Tokens](Tokens) can be handled by the Ethereum blockchain.
 The Parity Ethereum wallet supports any ERC20-compliant token by displaying balances and enabling transfers to be as simple as Ether transactions.
-Read more on [[Token Deployment]] and the Parity [[Token Registry]].
+Read more on [Token Deployment](Token-Deployment) and the Parity [Token Registry](Token-Registry).

 ### Decentralized Applications